PackagePages/LaravelPackage.com/docs/09-routing.md

 ### Configurable Route Prefix and Middleware

-You may want to allow users to define a route prefix and/or middleware for the routes exposed by your package.
+You may want to allow users to define a route prefix and middleware for the routes exposed by your package.
 Instead of registering the routes directly in the `boot()` method we'll register the routes using `Route::group`, passing in the dynamic configuration (prefix and middleware).
 Don't forget to import the corresponding `Route` facade.

-In the following example, a namespace of `blogpackage` is used.
-Don't forget to replace this with your package's own namespace.
+The following examples use a namespace of `blogpackage`.
+Don't forget to replace this with your package's namespace.

 ```php
 // 'BlogPackageServiceProvider.php'